 UPDATE…… The one year mark.

 13,000 miles and a LOT of nights.
 Hey, if you’re gonna own one of these things, use it.
 Don’t let it rot in the backyard.
 Overall thumbs up.
-We love the layout, the decor, th comfort, the features.
+We love the layout, the decor, the comfort, the features.
 Aside from the hot water issue a few minor things, but nothing that grounded us, and no indications of major problems in the immediate future.
 We got lucky and got a unit that was put together by people having a good day.
 I have found little or no shortcuts or crappy workmanship.
 No leaking roof, no slides crapping out.
-Do have the rollers cutting into the bottoms of the slide, problem but the plates are allegedly in the mail and when installed they will take care of that.
+Do have the “rollers cutting into the bottoms of the slide” problem but the plates are allegedly in the mail and when installed they will take care of that.
 Look for a writeup on that one.
+(Edit…. they arrived and were installed: Slide Roller Plates…..)

 That said, as a whole I think the RV industry has a few light years of catching up to do compared to the auto or boat industry.
 We should be riding around in bullet proof one piece units…… A leaking roof should not be possible.